KayChansiri/Demo_random_forest-/README.md

 In regression tasks, the objective is to predict a continuous value and minimize the variance within each node after the split.
 Here, impurity is represented by the variance in the node's values.
 A preferred split is one that results in child nodes with lower variance than the parent node, thus grouping together similar scores.

 ## Bagging
 Fundamentally, RF combines decision trees with a bootstrapping method.
-Simply put, each tree in your forest is built using bootstrapping to generate a new sample from your entire dataset.This new sample maintains the same probability distribution as the original dataset.
+Simply put, each tree in a forest is built using bootstrapping to generate a new sample from the entire original dataset.This new sample maintains the same probability distribution as the original dataset.
 For example, if you are analyzing a Netflix dataset with high variance in viewer preferences, your subsamples will mirror this distribution.

 > A common misconception about RF is that each tree utilizes a smaller dataset than the original.
-In reality, bootstrapping employs a sampling-with-replacement technique, ensuring each new dataset also contains, says, 100,000 cases if the original did.
-It is possible for a single case to appear multiple times in a subsample since each resampling could select and replace it repeatedly.
+In reality, bootstrapping employs a sampling-with-replacement technique, ensuring each new dataset has a similar sample size to the original dataset.
+It is possible for a single sample or case to appear multiple times in a subsdataset since each resampling could select and replace cases repeatedly.

 <img width="752" alt="Screen Shot 2024-05-01 at 7 48 35 PM" src="https://github.com/KayChansiri/demo_random_forest-/assets/157029107/916f6260-7e59-4f01-90d2-80c745b0c77c">